haiilingg/haiilingg/README.md

 ### 🛠️ My Skills
 - Language: SQL (MySQL),Python
 - Visualization: Power BI, Looker Studio
-- Others: Microsoft Excel, Google Sheets
+- Others: Microsoft Excel, Google Sheets, Google Analytics, Canva, Slack, SAP

 #### Why I transitioned into Data
 When I was about to quit my previous job,I had a really hard time deciding what I wanted to pursue with UNTIL I came to the conclusion that DATA is where my interest lies.